michaelAdewunmi/functionaluniversity/README.md

 *5. View the past and upcoming events that are to take place in the university.*

-*6. Make custom search (beyond the wordpress official search box) to see professors, events, locations, programs and blog posts related to your search term.. eg words like Arts, Physics, e.t.c*
+*6. Make custom search (beyond the WordPress official search box) to see professors, events, locations, programs and blog posts related to your search term.. eg words like Arts, Physics, e.t.c*

 > Hmmmmm .
 I'll think of more functionalities the app offers.
 But while I'm doing that, feel free to check out and try all of these functionalities by creating an account and using the app :thumbsup:

 ======

 #### The link to the demo is http://thefunctionaluniversity.cf

-## This WordPress application employs the HEAVY use of
-* Wordpress custom post types
-* Wordpress custom Fields
-* Relating various post types and fields
-* Wordpress custom query
-* The user roles and permission with the help of members plugin
-* The Awesome WordPress REST API

 ## Theme Dependencies (Libraries Used)
 * [JQuery](https://jquery.com) - The Fast, small and feature rich javascript library